 Take the time to talk with your team to explain how one complements the other.
 Yes, both design and content are critically important elements to your business, but they need to understand that they are two sides of the same coin.

 Without creative, eye-catching design, your content can look a little dry and quite unappealing at first glance.
 Did you know that 90% of the information processed by the brain is visual?
 With 55% of people retaining more information from content when it is paired with a relevant image, it makes sense to align your content strategies with creative visual design.
+So, even if you decide to create an online brochure, make sure it is eye-catchy and good-looking enough to grab your audience’s attention.
+Use a brochure maker to create visually compelling designs for your brochures.

 The same goes the other way too.
 Without relevant, information-rich content, your visual designs may not be actionable or achieve their desired results – encouraging users to buy.
 You need an effective call to action, so by skilfully combining content and design, you can make this happen.